-- Provision Google Apps accounts, Calendar resources and Google groups
+- Provision G Suite accounts, calendar resources and Google groups

 - Tools for migration notifications, reporting, and logging

-- High data integrity for migration of mail, calendar, contact information from Lotus Notes to Google Apps
+- High data integrity for migration of mail, calendar, contact information from IBM Notes to G Suite

-- Lotus Domino™ Server Release 6.5 or later.
-The migration tool must be installed on a Microsoft Windows® 2003 or higher server.
-Mail files may reside on any operating system that supports Lotus Notes.
+- IBM Domino® Server Release 6.5 or later.
+The migration tool must be installed on a Microsoft® Windows® 2008 or later server.
+Mail files may reside on any operating system that supports IBM Notes.

-- A single Lotus Notes Client with Domino Administrator installed.
+- A single IBM Notes client with Domino Administrator installed.

 - Administrator access to the mail files being migrated through a trusted user or server ID.

-- Microsoft Core XML Services 6.0 when using ServerXMLHttp to feed Lotus Notes content to Google (download Microsoft Core XML Services 6.0)
+- Microsoft Core XML Services 6.0 when using ServerXMLHttp to feed IBM Notes content to Google (download Microsoft Core XML Services 6.0)

-You can also check out the new Google Calendar Connectors for Lotus Notes, which let your users experience a level of coexistence between Notes Calendar and Google Apps Calendar.
+- You can also check out Google Calendar Connector for IBM Notes, which let your users experience a level of coexistence between Notes Calendar and Google Calendar.